 Gozo wasn’t a dress rehearsal, it was the main event!

-I was in deep, landed a metaphysical prison that can bring the most resilient of souls to the brink.
+I was dumbstruck… landed a metaphysical prison that can bring the most resilient of souls to the brink.
 The little I knew of incarceration, I might just as well have been banged up in a bricks and mortar jail.

 Thrown from pillar to post, a stage drawn vagabond, trying to make a living the best way he could, pinning his hopes on a dream, humiliated down the exchange, stealing refuge from broken relationships, avoidance, running, with a decent job, in fear of getting caught!
 I don’t remember a time when he wasn’t in the outside lane, sprinting in the opposite direction.

-Pigeonholed as some kind of adversary, consistently trapped by the hunger of a systemic incessant need… success at any cost… head down, work hard, for his art, for capital… forging ahead on adrenalin and willpower… following leads… with eyes closed… to the letter of indoctrination… he came within a hair’s breadth of losing the world.
+Pigeonholed as some kind of adversary, consistently trapped by the hunger of a systemic incessant need… success at any cost… head down, work hard, for his art, for capital… forging ahead on adrenalin and willpower… following leads… tunnelled to the letter of indoctrination, with eyes closed, he came within a hair’s breadth of losing the world.